Tiferet: Description

 In the Bahir it states: "Sixth is the adorned, glorious, delightful throne of glory, the house of the world to come.
 Its place is engraved in wisdom as it says 'God said: Let there be light, and there was light.'"

-Tiferet is the force that integrates the Sefira of Chesed ("Kindness") and Gevurah ("Strength, also called Din, "Judgement").
+Tiferet is the force that integrates the sefira of Chesed ("Kindness") and Gevurah ("Strength", also called Din, "Judgement").
 These two forces are, respectively, expansive (giving) and restrictive (receiving).
 Either of them without the other could not manifest the flow of Divine energy; they must be balanced in perfect proportion by balancing compassion with discipline.
 This balance can be seen in the role of Tiferet, wherein the conflicting forces are harmonized, and creation flowers forth.
-Tiferet also balances Netzach and Hod in a similar manner.
-In that case Hod can be seen as the intellect where Netzach is seen as emotion.
+Tiferet also similarly balances Netzach and Hod.
+In that case, Hod can be seen as the intellect whereas Netzach is seen as emotion.

 The Name of God associated with Tiferet is Adonay Eloah.
 The Archangel of this sphere is Raphael.
 Malakhim (messengers) are the Angelic order associated with Tiferet, and the planetary/astrological correspondence of Tiferet is the sun.
-The Qliphah of Tiferet is represented by the demonic order Thagirion, ruled by the Archdemon Belphegor.
+The qlippa of Tiferet is represented by the demonic order Thagirion.
 The symbol associated with this sphere is a majestic King.

-Tiferet also occupies a place on the middle pillar, and can be seen as a lower reflection of Kether, as well as a higher reflection of Yesod and Malkuth.
+Tiferet also occupies a place on the middle pillar and can be seen as a lower reflection of Kether, as well as a higher reflection of Yesod and Malkuth.
 Tiferet relates to the Sun, and as such, it takes a central place in the lower face of the Tree of Life, much in the same manner that the Sun is at the center of the Solar System.
 It is not the center of the universe, as one could perhaps argue Kether to be, but rather it is the center of our local astronomical system.
 Nonetheless, it is the Sun that gives light and life, even though it did not create itself.
 Tiferet can be seen as a metaphor for these same attributes.